-- The report outlined the final revenue budget for the full year 2022-23 and noted the draft final spend of £16.7million. - The allocated Covid relief provision was not required as expected and there were higher than expected investment returns. - Funding available for any future issues was detailed in the report. - This report sought approval to transfer earmarked reserves, which had been used to fund expenditure throughout the year.
+- The report outlined the final revenue budget for the full year 2022-23 and noted the draft final spend of £16.7million. - The allocated Covid relief provision was not required as expected and there were higher than expected returns. - Income from investments was higher than expected due to rising interest rates. - Funding available for any future issues was detailed in the report. - This report sought approval to transfer earmarked reserves, which had been used to fund expenditure throughout the year.